b-i-bob/essential_sql_tips_and_tricks/query_from_more_than_one_table.md

 N:0..1 | at most 1 row | 0 | N | Maybe | No
 N:M | any number of rows | 0 | N\*M | Maybe | Maybe

-Notice that the type of relationship bounds the range of rows you get.

 In the N:1 case there is never missing data nor are there ever duplications.
 In the N:0..1 cases you may not match some rows but no duplicates will be formed.
 In the N:M case you may need to deal with missing data or duplications resulting from combining the tables.

 What if you are not sure which columns relate the two tables?
 Look at the data in both tables, make a guess or phone a friend, and query the data to verify the data relationship.
 See the note on [data profiling](https://github.com/b-i-bob/essential_sql_tips_and_tricks/blob/master/getting_to_know_your_data.md).